microsoft/appcenter-sdk-apple/README.md

 * What permissions or entitlements are required for the SDK?

   Mobile Center SDK requires no permissions to be set in your app.

+* The Alert that prompts users for an update doesn't contain strings, but just the keys for them?
+  This means that the `MobileCenterDistributeResources.bundle` wasn't added to the project.
+Make sure you have drag'n'dropped the file into your xcode project, and it appears in your app target's `Copy Bundle Resources` build phase.
+The later should be the case if you have added the file through drag'n'drop – Xcode does it automatically for you.
+If the file is missing from the build phase, add it so it get's compiled into your app's bundle.

 * Engage with other MobileCenter users and developers on [StackOverflow](http://stackoverflow.com/questions/tagged/mobile-center).